-• Cannabis prohibition leads to violence.
+- Legalization has not corresponded with increased crime rates. - Government-published data, academic research, and the experiences of many law enforcement officials indicate that cannabis policy reform does not increase crime rates.
+Relying on statistics from the FBI's Uniform Crime Reports, peer-reviewed studies have analyzed changes after passage of both adult-use legalization and medical cannabis laws.
+Contrary to assertions made by some opponents of legalization, there is no compelling basis for claims that legalizing cannabis and establishing regulated markets undermines public safety. - Cannabis prohibition leads to violence.
 Virtually all the crime associated with cannabis is a direct result of its prohibition.
 Cannabis prohibition has relegated the sale of cannabis to criminal enterprises.
 In doing so, it is exposing many consumers to more harmful people and products.
 And since cannabis is illegal, these individuals are unable to rely on law enforcement officials to step in when business-related disputes and incidents occur.
 Violence is often employed to expand turf, which results in violence that affects not just cannabis dealers and consumers, but the broader communities of which they're a part.
-A peer-reviewed paper in The Economic Journal supports the argument that legalizing cannabis reduces crime by displacing illicit markets traditionally controlled by drug cartels and illicit distributors.[72]
+A peer-reviewed paper in The Economic Journal supports the argument that legalizing cannabis reduces crime by displacing illicit markets traditionally controlled by drug cartels and illicit distributors.70

 Meanwhile, legalizing cannabis also frees up police time for crimes with victims.
-In a 2018 analysis, experts at Washington State University found that police solved significantly more violent and property crimes after passage of legalization laws in Colorado and Washington.[73]
+In a 2018 analysis, experts at Washington State University found that police solved significantly more violent and property crimes after passage of legalization laws in Colorado and Washington.71

-States' experiences with medical cannabis dispensaries and retailers have demonstrated that there is no link between regulated cannabis businesses and crime in fact, they might reduce it.
-A study published in 2013, which was conducted at the University of California at Los Angeles and funded by the National Institute on Drug Abuse (NIDA), concluded: "[The] results suggest that the density of [medical marijuana dispensaries] may not be associated with increased crime rates or that measures dispensaries take to reduce crime (i.e., doormen, video cameras) may increase guardianship, such that it deters possible motivated offenders."[74]
+• States' experiences with medical cannabis dispensaries and retailers have demonstrated that there is no link between regulated cannabis businesses and crime - in fact, they might reduce it.
+A study published in 2013, which was conducted at the University of California at Los Angeles and funded by the National Institute on Drug Abuse (NIDA), concluded: "[The] results suggest that the density of [medical marijuana dispensaries] may not be associated with increased crime rates or that measures dispensaries take to reduce crime (i.e., doormen, video cameras) may increase guardianship, such that it deters possible motivated offenders."
+"72"

-A 2017 study funded by the National Institute on Drug Abuse (NIDA) found that the closure of dispensaries around Los Angeles was associated with an increase in crime in surrounding areas.[75]
-The following year, researchers from RAND reported a "negative and significant relationship between dispensary allowances and property crime rates."[76]
+A 2017 study funded by the National Institute on Drug Abuse (NIDA) found that the closure of dispensaries around Los Angeles was associated with an increase in

+70 Gavrilova, E., et al. (2017).
+Is Legal Pot Crippling Mexican Drug Trafficking Organisations?
+The Effect of Medical Marijuana Laws on US Crime.
+The Economic Journal.
+Accessed from https://doi.org/10.1111/ecoi.12521 crime in surrounding areas.73 The following year, researchers from RAND reported a "negative and significant relationship between dispensary allowances and property crime rates."74